ScienceParkStudyGroup/rna-seq-lesson/_episodes/02-experimental-design-considerations.md

 As the figure above illustrates, **biological replicates are of greater importance than sequencing depth**, which is the total number of reads sequenced per sample.
 The figure shows the relationship between sequencing depth and number of replicates on the number of differentially expressed genes identified [[1](https://academic.oup.com/bioinformatics/article/30/3/301/228651/RNA-seq-differential-expression-studies-more)].
 Note that an **increase in the number of replicates tends to return more DE genes than increasing the sequencing depth**.
 Therefore, generally more replicates are better than higher sequencing depth, with the caveat that higher depth is required for detection of lowly expressed DE genes and for performing isoform-level differential expression.

-> **Sample pooling:** Try to avoid pooling of individuals/experiments, if possible; however, if absolutely necessary, then each pooled set of samples would count as a **single replicate**.
-To ensure similar amounts of variation between replicates, you would want to pool the **same number of individuals** for each pooled set of samples.
->
-> *For example, if you need at least 3 individuals to get enough material for your `control` replicate and at least 5 individuals to get enough material for your `treatment` replicate, you would pool 5 individuals for the `control` and 5 individuals for the `treatment` conditions.
-You would also make sure that the individuals that are pooled in both conditions are similar in sex, age, etc.*

 Replicates are almost always preferred to greater sequencing depth for bulk RNA-Seq.
 However, **guidelines depend on the experiment performed and the desired analysis**.
 Below we list some general guidelines for replicates and sequencing depth to help with experimental planning:

 - **General gene-level differential expression:**
   - ENCODE guidelines suggest 30 million SE reads per sample (stranded).
   - 15 million reads per sample is often sufficient, if there are a good number of replicates (>3).
   - Spend money on more biological replicates, if possible.
   - Generally recommended to have read length >= 50 bp

 - **Gene-level differential expression with detection of lowly-expressed genes:**
   - Similarly benefits from replicates more than sequencing depth.
   - Sequence deeper with at least 30-60 million reads depending on level of expression (start with 30 million with a good number of replicates).
   - Generally recommended to have read length >= 50 bp

 - **Isoform-level differential expression:**
   - Of known isoforms, suggested to have a depth of at least 30 million reads per sample and paired-end reads.
   - Of novel isoforms should have more depth (> 60 million reads per sample).
   - Choose biological replicates over paired/deeper sequencing.
   - Generally recommended to have read length >= 50 bp, but longer is better as the reads will be more likely to cross exon junctions
   - Perform careful QC of RNA quality.
 Be careful to use high quality preparation methods and restrict analysis to high quality RIN # samples.

 - **Other types of RNA analyses (intron retention, small RNA-Seq, etc.):**
   - Different recommendations depending on the analysis.
   - Almost always more biological replicates are better!

 > **NOTE:** The factor used to estimate the depth of sequencing for genomes is "coverage" - how many times do the number nucleotides sequenced "cover" the genome.
 This metric is not exact for genomes, but it works okay.
 It **does not work for transcriptomes** because expression of the genes depend on the condition being studied.